Foods to Lower Blood Sugar

 Ok, no lecture here but, you should be eating as many vegetables as possible.
 I’ve never heard that they aren’t good for you, have you?
 Be honest.

 I want to talk about fruit.
+Fruits is just so good for you!
 Almost anything natural has to be good for you, including fruit.
 So what is the “but” about, you ask?
 While certain fruits may help lower my blood sugar, I must be careful not to consume too much because fruits contain sugar, the natural kind and they are healthy for me, but I don’t overdo it.

 I think about things this way.
 I spent so much of my life eating the wrong foods and the wrong way.
 The seesaw diet, up and down.
 Have you have been on so many diets and even lose the weight just to go right back to where you were and then some?